 - Plan for the future.
 Once you master your spending plan, start to include extra saving or paying off student loans as part of it.

-Do you have questions about how your living arrangements (on-Grounds or off-Grounds) factors in to your financial aid award?
-This is a common question asked by students as they decide where to live each academic year.
+Do you have questions about how your living arrangements (on-Grounds or off-Grounds) factors in to your financial aid offer?
+This is a common question asked by students as they decide where to live each year.
 The most simple explanation is, living arrangements do not affect the amount of financial aid received.
 A student's Cost of Living allotment is based on factors such as housing, dining, books, etc., and is consistent for all students based on their in-state or out-of-state status.
-For example, the standard housing limit of $6,960 will not be increased if you live in an apartment or house that costs more than $6,960 annually.
-For more information, please visit our Undergraduate Cost of Attendance page.
+For example, the standard housing limit of $7,110 will not be increased if you live in an apartment or house that costs more than $7,110 annually.
+For more information, please visit our Personal Finance and the Student Lifecycle page.

 Regularly eating out can be a significant financial drain, especially if the cost is not factored into your budget.
 Planning in advance and grocery shopping on a weekly or bi-weekly basis can be a healthy and efficient way to cut back on the amount of money you spend on food each month.
 Before going to the grocery store, consider these tips: